 I also want to thank Rich Hamilton and Rich Walker both of whom have been helpful in verifying a lot of the information on the pdt files presented here.

-I want to give a special thanks to Kennon Whitehead who has permitted the posting of his Checksum Generator program and a link to the download site for his Map Editor Program.
+I want to give a special thanks to Kennon Whitehead who has permitted the posting of his Checksum Generator program.

 I want to thank anyone I have missed who may have provided any of the information used